salfalatah/website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include health criminology, particularly mental and physical health with a secondary focus on program evaluations. shootings.
+bio: My research interests include health criminology, particularly mental and physical health with a secondary focus on program evaluations.

 education:
   courses:
   - course: PhD in Criminology and Criminal Justice